MiczFlor/RPi-Jukebox-RFID/docs/sphinx/install.rst

 1. Connect a Micro SD card to your computer (preferable an SD card with high read throughput)
 2. `Download <https://www.raspberrypi.org/software/>`_
    the `Raspberry Pi Imager <https://www.raspberrypi.org/blog/raspberry-pi-imager-imaging-utility/>`_ and open it
-3. Select **Raspberry Pi OS Lite (32-bit)** (without desktop environment) as the operating system (only the 32 bit version is supported) (you can use the settings menu of the Raspberry Pi Imager to configure SSH and WiFi in a more userfriendly way, or do it manually as described in the next step)
+3. Select **Raspberry Pi OS Lite (32-bit)** (without desktop environment) as the operating system. future3 does not support 64bit kernels (``aarch64``).
+You can use the settings menu of the Raspberry Pi Imager to configure SSH and WiFi in a more userfriendly way, or do it manually as described in the next step.
+In case you already have a 64bit system installed, `you can fix the issue like this <https://github.com/MiczFlor/RPi-Jukebox-RFID/issues/2041>`_.
 4. Select your Micro SD card (your card will be formatted)
 5. Click *Write*
 6. Wait for the imaging process to be finished (it'll take a few minutes)